A journey towards better Ruby on Rails testing practices

 standalone_rocket.passengers.destroy_all

-Instead, what we can do is favor defining light-weight factories that contain only the necessary attributes to be created.
-In other terms, to pass validations, without sacrificing the convenience of easily creating instances with default associations.
+Instead, what we can do is define light-weight factories that contain only the necessary attributes to be created, but which include traits that provide dependencies only when needed.
+In other words, to pass validations, without sacrificing the convenience of easily creating instances with default associations.

 factory :rocket do